 7. Sickness and Disease.
 Have you ever met a traveller who spent months on end in Africa and didn’t contract some kind of illness?
 Bilharzia, malaria, stomach flu, food poisoning, schistosomiasis, dengue fever, yellow fever, typhoid, cholera, aids, rabies and the hepatitis alphabet to name a few.
 Don’t let this scare you, but don’t arrive unprepared.

 8. Poverty.
 I know it’s selfish to say that poverty is something we hate to endure while travelling.
-The truth is, it’s extremely difficult to witness starving, malnourished children who probably won’t live to see their teens.
-A lot of images that stay in our heads from Africa remind us of those heart-wrenching charity commercials that come on tv around Christmas time to the tune “so this is Christmas…. and look what you’ve done.”
+The truth is, it’s extremely difficult to witness starving, malnourished children who may not live to see their teens.
+It’s heart wrenching and we wish we could help every single one of them.

 9. Racism.
 Although it’s much more prevalent in and around South Africa, racism is a palpable tension that you can sense throughout Africa.
 With such a gruesome history, it’s hard for the average visitor to understand it, but this animosity still exists on the continent, from the poorest villages, right up into the highest levels of government.